-When it comes to taking on the commitment of a new dog, the simple answer this question is ‘Yes’.
+When it comes to taking on the commitment of a new dog, the simple answer to this question is ‘Yes’.
 Settling your new addition into the family and succeeding to raise a well adjusted family dog can be influenced directly by what’s happening in your life and that of the people around you.
 In addition, seasonal changes can have a huge bearing on the dog’s development both mentally and physically and should also be factored into any decision to take on the commitment of a new pet.
 There is no denying that if you are determined, nothing will stop you succeeding.
 However in reality, life often takes over and it will make things easier on you, your family and the dog of course, if you take into account several factors when making the all important decision of timing.

 There are certain times in one’s life, when getting a dog is simply not a good idea.
-From experience of working in rescue and as a professional dog trainer and behaviourist, major life changes take up far too much time and energy and cause so much stress that most people have little or no time to concentrate on the family pet, let alone work on training and development.
+From experience of working in rescue and as a professional dog trainer and behaviourist, major life changes take up far too much time and energy and cause so much stress that most people have little or no time to concentrate on the family pet.
+Let alone work on training and development.
 If any of the following are in any way likely to happen within two years of getting your new dog, please think twice about whether the time is right or not.
 New job or career change; pregnancy or planning a baby; house move; another dog under 2 years old in the household.
-It’s unlikely your dog will reach his full potential as a well adjusted, content and properly trained family pet.
+It’s less likely your dog will reach his full potential as a well adjusted, content and properly trained family pet.

-Thankfully, more and more people now do their homework when it comes to choosing a suitable breed for their family and a breeder or rescue who are experienced and knowledgeable.
+Thankfully, more and more people now do their homework when it comes to choosing a suitable breed for their family and when selecting a breeder or rescue who are experienced and knowledgeable.
 Fewer people consider the timing of bringing their new dog home.
 Let’s hope through spreading the word, more people realise that there is in fact, a right time to make such a commitment.